 What is the difference between naturopathy and homeopathy?

 Homeopathy is a specific system of medicine that uses diluted potencies of natural substances to stimulate the body to heal itself.
 Naturopathy is a medical practice that integrates a wide variety of therapies, including homeopathy, to treat the cause of an individual’s symptoms.

 Why would I see a naturopathic doctor when I can get advice about natural products from my health food store?

 Naturopathic doctors are primary care doctors.
 This means they base recommendations on a diagnosis or probable cause of a problem, rather than symptoms.
 For example, fatigue can be caused by hundreds of different factors – from sleep disturbance to anemia to cancer.
 A naturopathic doctor considers medical history, physical exams and appropriate laboratory testing in their assessment to determine what treatment will be the most appropriate, safe and effective.
 Treatments are individualized and take into account your whole history.
 A further benefit of consulting a naturopathic doctor is that your response to therapies are monitored and adjusted as needed.

 What is the difference between professional brand supplements and those I can purchase in the health food/grocery store?

 Supplements are not all made alike.
 They differ in purity of ingredients, freshness of ingredients, bio-availability of ingredients, and whether they include added fillers/binders.
-Dr. Peltz stocks a small dispensary of items that are only available by prescription from a licensed naturopathic physician.
+Dr. Peltz, ND stocks a small dispensary of items that are only available by prescription from a licensed naturopathic doctor.
 She has researched and chosen brands that demonstrate superior manufacturing and quality standards.